matte21/line-solver/README.md

 AvgTable = SolverMVA(model).getAvgTable
 ```
-This will provide the following output:
+This will provide the following output, showing for example a 50% utilization value:
 ```
 MVA analysis (method: default) completed.
 Runtime: 0.002546 seconds.
 Iterations: 1.
 AvgTable =